fmezou/lappdeploy/docs/howto/howto_deploy_applications.rst

 Build the application list
 ==========================
-The :command:`lappdeploy` script uses two `applist` files to verify which applications were installed and if it needs to be updated: the first one is named :file:`applist-all.txt`; the second is named  :file:`applist-{set}.txt` where ``{set}`` is the argument passed to :command:`lappdeploy` on the command
+The :command:`lappdeploy` script uses two :term:`applist` files to verify which applications were installed and if it needs to be updated: the first one is named :file:`applist-all.txt`; the second is named  :file:`applist-{set}.txt` where ``{set}`` is the argument passed to :command:`lappdeploy` on the command